jeremywillans/ha-rest980-roomba/FAQ.md

 ### 1. BLID/Password Issues

-Retieving your BLID/Password is failry straight forward [this HA Add-on](https://github.com/jeremywillans/hass-addons/tree/master/roombapw) provides an easy way of obtaining your details.
+Retieving your BLID/Password is fairly straight forward [this HA Add-on](https://github.com/jeremywillans/hass-addons/tree/master/roombapw) provides an easy way of obtaining your details.

 You are essentially using roombapw to 'pair' as an additional device to your roomba - as outlines in the [official documentation](https://homesupport.irobot.com/app/answers/detail/a_id/8991/~/how-do-i-add-my-wi-fi-connected-robot-to-an-additional-mobile-device-or-phone%3F)

 **Notes**
 - Dont have the iRobot App running when doing this!
-- Hold the Clean button for two seconds when starting the pair process
+- Hold the Home button for two seconds when starting the pair process

 ### 2. Selective Cleaning isnt working